 Allow your invitations and the stationery used throughout your wedding show off your personalities.
 If you love to travel together, why not incorporate a passport theme for your paper goods?
 Even adding a custom monogram or motif will help your personalities shine through.

 Ideal for out-of-town guests, we recommend providing a welcome bag or box filled with your favorite snacks and beverages.
 This makes your loved ones feel special and it's also a great opportunity to share some of your favorite things with friends and family.

-If you're having a destination wedding weekend or if many of your guests will be traveling to your nupitals, consider providing an itinerary for a full weekend complete with activities you enjoy.
+If you're having a destination wedding weekend or if many of your guests will be traveling to your nuptials, consider providing an itinerary for a full weekend complete with activities you enjoy.
 For larger weddings, supply a list of your favorite spots in the city for guests to check out once the festivities are over.

-An easy way to personalize your wedding and also make it meaningful is to honor your family members who are no longer with you.
+An easy way to personalize your wedding and also make it meaningful is to honor your late loved ones and family members who are no longer with you.
 Some couples do this by having a table with photos at the ceremony or reception, while other couples choose a more subtle route – like the bride, below, who entered on a horse to honor her late mother's love of Arabian horses.

 Another way to personalize your wedding is to ensure the ceremony reflects both of your beliefs.
 The couple pictured below, for example, incorporated traditional wedding vows for the bride (who is Catholic), while they also partook in the breaking of the glass per Jewish tradition to honor the groom's upbringing.

 Many of your wedding guests likely know the basics of your relationship, but why not share more details that are meaningful to you as a couple?
 The ceremony program is a wonderful place to incorporate your love story as guests will be reading it as you become husband and wife.